KyleAvalani/478homelessdrugs/README.md

 # Project Description
-A written, non-technical description of your project.
+A written, non-technical description of our project.

 ## What is the purpose of your research project?